cashubtc/nuts/dlc.md

 }
 ```

-Wallets MUST collect and save the blinded signatures from each entry in the `paid` array, even though the mint responded with a `400` error.
+Wallets MUST collect and save the blinded signatures from each entry in the `paid` array, even if the mint responds with a `400` error.

-If a wallet needs payout processing to be atomic, they

 If the wallet passes the `atomic` parameter as `true` in their request body, then the mint must ensure that either _all_ payouts are processed, or else _none_ are.

 ### Checking the DLC Status

-The participants need a way to verify:
+The participants need a way to independently verify:

 - if and when the funder has successfully funded the DLC
 - if the DLC has been settled
 - if the DLC has been paid out, and if so to whom

-To this end, a wallet issues a `GET /v1/dlc/status/{dlc_root}` request to the mint.
+To this end, a wallet may issue a `GET /v1/dlc/status/{dlc_root}` request to the mint.

 If the DLC is not found, the mint responds with a `400` error.